arnav1408/Chrome-Extension/README.md

 I created 2 APIs - POST and GET request.
 I tested them initially with the help of Postman and later I integrated the response received to the frontend.

 There are a lot of modifications still possible and again its just a basic working sample to meet the requirements of the task now.

+How to run backend server?
+1) start the backedn server by using the command "nodemon run start"